100 Classy Last Names

 European surnames are not mere appellations; rather, they carry significant cultural heritage and interesting tales drawn from various regions of the continent and peoples of Europe.
 The ancient Gaelic surnames of Ireland, the patronymic traditions of Scandinavia, or others tell stories of ancestry, geography, occupation, and sometimes even personality traits.
 This article will delve into…

-• 100 Cool Brazilian Last Names
+• 100 Cool Elven Last Names